sleepless-nights-for-7-days/factions/README.md

 Wasteland Treasures | | x | | Buff looting of certain items

 # FAQ
+- Is there a recommended team size?
+	- 2 people to each team is good
+	- 3 or more to each team makes for a much better experience.
+This is because the 3 Job Specializations really are geared to support one another
 - Why'd you make this?
 	- We usually play on a [specific server](https://7daystodie-servers.com/server/87258/) together and are generally very happy with the community, but practicing PVP with each other or experimenting with adjustments in damage output from 7DTD version updates can negatively impact our characters.
 Having a fresh game we can hop into for friendly PVP and experimentation felt like a good idea